 Use code BARBEND10 for 10% off your first order at Legion Athletics HERE.

 Whether or not you like Recharge depends on what you want from a creatine supplement.
-If you just want creatine, there are a lot of cheaper options on the market, but if you want a simple recovery supplement, this looks like it could be an effective product to consume before and/or after a workout to improve muscle soreness, repair, power, and growth.
+If you just want a good creatine, there are a lot of cheaper options on the market, but if you want a simple recovery supplement, this looks like it could be an effective product to consume before and/or after a workout to improve muscle soreness, repair, power, and growth.